 The Hundertwasser Haus, with its extraordinary glittery decoration, is a must.
-And we eat ice cream sundaes in the revolving cafe at the top of the Tower.
-It is all we can afford to order, but we make it last the hour it takes for the restaurant to turn once, as we watch the sun set over the roofs of Berlin.
+And we eat ice cream sundaes in the revolving café at the top of the TV Tower.
+It is all we can afford to order, but we make it last the hour it takes for the restaurant to turn once.
+We watch the sun set over the roofs of Berlin.

-There's a pretty bridge on the river, with turrets and a remaining piece of wall nearby (I'm surprised there's anything left) has been sectioned off to create an outdoor East Side- Art Gallery.
+I've discovered a striking bridge on the river, with turrets (pretty isn't really the right word).
+A remaining piece of Wall nearby (I'm surprised there's anything left) has been sectioned off to create an outdoor East Side- Art Gallery.
 The murals are fascinating, colourful and satirical.

 Otherwise, the city does not feel hugely different in the centre, except that Unter den Linden has become a building site.

-Barbara speaks fluent German and we ride the busses with ease, as she acquires new friends at every stop.
+One return is for a Yoga of Relationships mini retreat.
+Partner Barbara speaks fluent German and we ride the busses with ease, as she acquires new friends at every stop.
 A tea shop is a chance for sacher torte and yet more new acquaintances.
-She is is also a big fan of Trippen shoes and a visit to the outlet factory is obligatory.
+Barbara is is also a big fan of Trippen shoes and a visit to the outlet factory is obligatory.
 I buy a pair of purple boots that I don't need.